To submit a monograph or a serial publication to Trepo, follow these instructions:

 For other publications (e.g. author’s editions, publications published by some other body than Tampere University or a unit that belongs to it), ask for the ISBN from the publisher or the Finnish ISBN Agency.
 Contact email: email@example.com

-ISSN identifies continuously published publications such as series or journals.
+ISSN identifies continuing resources such as journals and series.
+A continuing resource is an indefinitely continuing text publication published in a printed or electronic format with a common title.
+Multi-volume works (e.g., encyclopaedias) and publication series belonging to projects are not continuing resources, as they are usually designed to have an end date.
 ISSN is inseparable with the name of the publication; if the name of the publication changes, the identifier must also be changed.
 A separate ISSN is given to various forms of publication.

 Instructions for Tampere University series: